 Nicholas Clee was editor of the Bookseller from 1999 to 2004, and before that was the paper's book news editor (1984-1999).
-He writes about books and the book industry for the Times, Guardian, Times Literary Supplement, and NewBooks magazine, and is Contributing Editor of the Publishers Association Statistics Yearbook.
+He has written about books and the book industry for the Times, Guardian, Observer, Times Literary Supplement, and NewBooks magazine, and has been contributing editor of the Publishers Association Statistics Yearbook.
 He was food columnist for the New Statesman from January 2007 to September 2008, and has also written for the Observer Sports Monthly.
-He has been a judge of the Booker Prize, Encore Award and Granta Best of Young British Novelists.
+He has been a judge of the Booker Prize, Encore Award, Granta Best of Young British Novelists, and Crime Writers' Association Ian Fleming Steel Dagger.
 He is the author of Don't Sweat the Aubergine: What Works in the Kitchen and Why (Short Books, 2nd edition from Black Swan in 2012); Eclipse: The Story of the Rogue, the Madam and the Horse That Changed Racing (Bantam Press; Overlook US); and a memoir.
 Things I Am Ashamed Of (Kindle Singles, 2014).

 Mobile: 44 (0) 7949 594093